FSU-COP4610-F25/in-class-code/9_stack/README.md

 ## Further Tips

 ### Adjust Offsets
 If the shell doesn't appear, carefully adjust:
 - The return address offset from the start of the buffer
 - The location that your overwritten return address points to (within the NOP sled or directly at your shellcode)
+- In our Codespace we cannot turn off address randomization system-wide, so we can only disable it inside the process.
+On the first run, when the program hits the badfile, the return address may not match the one in the badfile.
+This happens because the process still started with ASLR enabled before your code disabled it.

+Run the program a second time after the in-process setting takes effect.
+Check the bad return address again.
+You will see that the return address now matches your pointer, and it stays stable across runs.